bakong747/100-days-of-code/log.md

 **Thoughts**: Not as productive as I would have liked.

 **Link(s) to work**: [Free Code Camp TwitchTV JSON API Project (CodePen)] (http://codepen.io/bakong7/pen/qqOggm)

+### Day 5: January 7th, 2016

+**Today's Progress**: Nice breakthrough on using $.getJSON and creating an HTML table (not finished, however)

+**Thoughts**: Putting the $.getJSON() method invocation inside an IIFE which is itself inside a for loop is causing a race problem i.e. each one api call in a different, later iteration is somehow finishing before a previous iteration's api call.

+**Link(s) to work**: [Free Code Camp TwitchTV JSON API Project (CodePen)] (http://codepen.io/bakong7/pen/qqOggm)